 If your contract is caught by IR35, then you will suffer Employee’s National Insurance contributions on your salary.
-These are currently 12% up to £817 per week and 1% thereafter.

 If your contract is not caught by IR35, then you will pay very little, if any, Employee’s National Insurance contributions, since the bulk of your income will be taken by dividends, which do not attract National Insurance contributions of any kind.

 Employee's National Insurance Contributions are paid monthly.